By: Jerry Finzi, Grand Voyage Italy

 My Grandfather, Sergio Finzi, had made two preliminary Voyages across the Atlantic trying to establish connections and work, so he could bring his wife and children over.
 He was a tailor, a skill he brought with him from Molfetta.
 They were poor.
 My father told of not having enough coal or wood to fire up their kitchen stove–the only heat in winter.
 He said he and his brother walked the railroad tracks to pick up scraps of coal fallen from passing trains.
 They left school in the fourth grade to help his familia scrape a living from their new home.

 Many Italian immigrants suffered–and endured.
 We are all proof of this fact.
-Italian immigrants–as many immigrants from other lands–help build this country.
+Italian immigrants–as many immigrants from other lands–helped build this country.
 They helped defend it.
 They assimilated.
 They became citizens.
 Paid taxes.
 Sent their kids to school.

 Starting in 1888, photographer Jacob Riis, a Danish immigrant, in an attempt to call attention to the suffering of immigrants, photographed the Manhattan tenement slums where Italian (and other) immigrants were living in squalor.
 He was followed by Lewis Hines, who photographed not only the immigrants and slums but the children who were the most helpless victims of this inflicted poverty.